All dogs drool - especially when there is yummy food in front of them. That's natural.

-Another common reason why a dog drools a lot is gum disease such as tartar and gingivitis, as well as dogs with dental problems such as a bad or fractured tooth will also drool excessively.
+Another common reason why a dog drools a lot is gum disease such as tartar and gingivitis, or dental problems such as a bad or fractured tooth.

 One way to check if your dog has gum or dental disease is to smell his breath (I know, may not be a pleasant task...).
 Usually dogs with gum disease or a bacterial infection in the mouth will have really bad breath!

-Injuries inside the mouth can also cause excessive dog drooling.
+Injuries inside a dog's mouth can also cause excessive drooling.
 Check for blood in the mouth and gums.
 Bleeding gums usually are bright red or even purple.

 Tumors that occur in a dog's mouth (e.g. melanoma) can cause a dog to drool excessively.
 There are of course other signs that indicate the dog may have a tumor in his mouth, such as bad breath, bleeding from the mouth, and difficulty eating.